 Medical Assessors should adapt their assessment to facilitate the interpreter's participation.

-It is likely that increased time will be needed for interpreting and interpreters must be able to finish interpreting and must not be stopped or interrupted.
+It is likely that increased time will be needed for interpretation and interpreters must be able to finish interpreting.
+They must not be stopped or interrupted by the Medical Assessor or the claimant/worker/support person.